DragonFly On-Line Manual Pages

 the host+port pair so redirects and everything that operations against

-If the DNS cache already has an entry for the given host+port pair, the
+If the DNS cache already have an entry for the given host+port pair,

-An ADDRESS provided by this option will only be used if not restricted
+The provided ADDRESS set by this option will be used even if CUR-

-port number must exactly match what was added previously.
+name and port number must exactly match what was already added previ-

 DEFAULT